AI pilots almost never look at month three the way they looked in week three. The demo is the easy part.

 If you take one thing from this essay, take this: the failure mode of AI pilots is not technical.
 It is organizational.
 The team that ships pilot two has built habits the team that doesn't ship pilot two has not.
 They are unfashionable habits.
 They are also the only ones that survive contact with month three.

-If you'd like help building those habits, we do this for a living.
-If you'd rather build them yourself — and many of our best clients did, before they hired us — these four are the place to start.
+If you'd like help building those habits, we'd be glad to talk.
+If you'd rather build them yourself, these four are the place to start.